 Dr. Marc Amsler (1891-1968) was a Swiss ophthalmologist and a great teacher.
 He was a student of Jules Gonin (1870-1935) at the University of Lausanne.
 He was a strong supporter of Gonin's ideas on the repair of rhegmatogenous retinal detachments.
 Dr. Amsler was known as "Le marcheur de l'operation de Gonin" (The seller of Gonin's surgical procedure).
-Dr. Amsler became the chief of Zurich Eye Clinic.
+Dr. Amsler became the chief of the Zurich Eye Clinic.
 His contribution to ophthalmology includes the Amsler grid and the Amsler- Dubois chart.
-Amsler grid is a 10 cm X 10 cm square-shaped chart which has seven different variants.
+Amsler grid is a 10 cm X 10 cm square-shaped chart that has seven different variants.
 The chart is a useful and inexpensive tool to monitor metamorphopsia and scotoma in various macular diseases, most commonly wet age-related macular degeneration.
-The Amsler-Dubois chart is an important chart to document posterior segment lesions including retinal detachment.
+The Amsler-Dubois chart is an important chart to document posterior segment lesions, including retinal detachment.
 Dr. Amsler's research interests included the study of the macular function, the study of aqueous humor in uveitis, and keratoconus.
-He invented a mirror for retinal examination using monocular indirect ophthalmoscope.
+He invented a mirror for retinal examination using a monocular indirect ophthalmoscope.

 Dr. Florian Verrey (1911-1976) was a Swiss ophthalmologist who worked with Dr. Amsler at the University of Lausanne and later at Zurich Eye Clinic.
 His research focused on uveitis and aqueous humor.

-FHU gets its name from Ernst Fuchs (1851-1930), an Austrian Ophthalmologist.
+FHU gets its name from Ernst Fuchs (1851-1930), an Austrian ophthalmologist.
 He was the clinical director of the Second Vienna Eye Hospital.
-The Textbook of Ophthalmology written by Dr. Fuchs was considered one of the best textbooks on the subject at that time.
+The Textbook of Ophthalmology, written by Dr. Fuchs, was considered one of the best textbooks on the subject at that time.
 Fuchs endothelial corneal dystrophy and Fuchs spot in myopia have their name dedicated to him.

 However, similar anterior chamber hemorrhage after paracentesis may also present in other conditions including